This is my first Cover shot from the summer of 93.

 This photo was taken during the 2000 Arizona Challenge.
 They did about 5 points on this dive, all piece turns of the 9 way diamonds.
 It just so happened that this diamond was the most aggressive and perfectly exposed their backs to the sun behind me.
 It's actually a vertically cropped horizontal shot, but it still printed beautifully on the cover.

-After the Women In Sports with Mary, the publisher asked me to shoot for them.
+The Women publisher asked me to shoot for them.
 This gave me opportunities to shoot some non-skydiving photos of top athletes like Misty Hyman in this cover.
 She won a gold medal in Sydney in the 200 meter butterfly against the odds on favorite Aussies.
 Misty was a dream to work with, too!